-OpenOlat can generate PDF's, e.g. for downloadable test results overview or certificates.
-In order to generate those PDF's a PDF service must be installed and configured properly.
+OpenOlat can generate PDFs, e.g. for downloadable test results documents or certificates.
+In order to generate those PDFs, a PDF service must be installed and properly in the OpenOlat administration section.
 We use AthenaPDF for this purpose.

->

-> Run AthenaPDF in Docker
+Run AthenaPDF in Docker

 Start AthenaPDF as a docker container with a command like this:

 docker run --shm-size 2G -p 8090:8080 -d --security-opt seccomp=unconfined -e WEAVER_MAX_CONVERSION_QUEUE=5000 -e WEAVER_MAX_WORKERS=10 -e WEAVER_AUTH_KEY=<my auth key> -e WEAVER_ATHENA_CMD='athenapdf --stdout --delay 5000' --restart always arachnysdocker/athenapdf-service